 The third architectural approach is a hybrid migration.
-Here, only part of the application moves to the cloud, typically the front end and possibly the application logic.
-The back end and associated services remain with the rest of the existing resources.
-Hybrid migration is a variation on lift and shift; it's useful for when the application can be moved to the cloud but some backend services can’t.
+Here, only part of the app moves to the cloud, typically the frontend and possibly the app logic.
+The backend and associated services remain with the rest of the existing resources.
+Hybrid migration is a variation on lift and shift; it's useful for when the app can be moved to the cloud but some backend services can't.
 This type of migration requires fewer steps than lift and shift.
 For example, data storage doesn't move to the cloud in this architecture.

 Determining the network connection

 The first step is to create a connection fast enough between your existing resources and GCP.
-What this connection looks like depends entirely on your application's profile.
+What this connection looks like depends entirely on your app's profile.
 In some cases, a VPN might be enough.
-In others, you will require a dedicated, high-speed line.
+In other cases, you'll need a dedicated, high-speed line.

 Migrating the VMs

 The next step is migrating the VM images, similar to the lift-and- shift scenario.
-Again, at this point you should test the application to make sure it performs as expected in the cloud, linking back to your existing resources.
+Again, at this point you should test the app to make sure it performs as expected in the cloud, linking back to your existing resources.

 Moving to production

-Finally, your maintenance window is much smaller in this case because you don’t need to migrate data.
-You still need to:
+Finally, your maintenance window is much smaller in this case because you don't need to migrate data.
+You still need to do the following: